LogtalkDotOrg/logtalk-for-vscode/README.md

 ## Known Issues

 On Windows systems, the file paths on the "Problems" pane are not relative to the workspace directory.
-The "Go to Definition" menu item is non-operational.

 ## Development